Chatbots-Studio/visa-nodered-public-deploy/README.md

 - **ACQUIRING_INFO** - have 2 fields in json format  :
   * *acquirerCountryCode* - 3-digit numeric country code for the BIN country under which the Visa Direct solution is registered.
 This should correspond to the information provided during registration for the program.
   * *acquiringBin* - bank identification number (BIN) under which Visa Direct is registered.
 This should correspond to the information provided during registration.
-- **BUSINESS_APP_ID** - Determines the type of business applications for VisaNet transaction processing applications.
+- **BUSINESS_APP_ID** - determines the type of business applications for VisaNet transaction processing applications.
 For example, for money transfers : AA applies to transactions where the sender and recipient are one person, and PP applies to transactions where the sender and recipient are not one person.

 # Deploy